La Toya Jackson: 1956–1979: Early life and The Jacksons

 Born on her sister Rebbie's 6th birthday on May 29, 1956, at St Mary's Mercy Hospital in Gary, Indiana, La Toya Jackson is the fifth of ten children born to Joe and Katherine Jackson and the middle female child between Rebbie and Janet.
 Growing up, La Toya tended to be shy.
 After her mother became a member of the Jehovah's Witnesses in 1966, La Toya, along with the rest of her siblings followed.
 She would spend some of her time alongside her mother preaching door-to-door.
 "Every morning, Michael and I witnessed, knocking on doors around Los Angeles, spreading the word of Jehovah."
 By 1974, at seventeen, La Toya joined her brothers in the spotlight with a tap dancing routine when her father arranged for them to perform shows in Las Vegas, among other cities.
 La Toya attended the California Prep school in Encino, Los Angeles, California, and aspired to be an attorney specializing in business law.
 She attended college for a short time before her father insisted that she pursue a career in show business like the rest of the family.

-In 1976 and 1977, La Toya and her sisters Rebbie and Janet appeared in all twelve episodes of The Jacksons—a CBS-TV variety program, with their brothers Jackie, Tito, Marlon, Michael, and Randy.
-Along with their brothers (sans Jermaine, who stayed at Motown and left the family group when his brothers moved to Epic Records), La Toya and her sisters sang, danced, and performed skits.
+In 1976 and 1977, La Toya and her sisters Rebbie and Janet appeared in all twelve episodes of The Jacksons–a CBS-TV variety program, with their brothers Jackie, Tito, Marlon, Michael, and Randy.
+Along with their brothers (except Jermaine, who stayed at Motown and left the family group when his brothers moved to Epic Records), La Toya and her sisters sang, danced, and performed skits.
 In 1977, during the filming of The Wiz, La Toya traveled with her brother Michael (who was cast as the Scarecrow), to New York.
 Sharing an apartment, it was the first time either of them had lived elsewhere as adults.
 Close siblings, Michael and La Toya would not move out of the family's Encino home until they were 29 and 31 respectively.
 Her dates during this period included Diana Ross' brother Chico and a young David Gest.
 Jackson also dated Bobby DeBarge and was the inspiration for Switch's 1979 hit "I Call Your Name".

 Under Joe Jackson's tutelage, Rebbie, La Toya and Janet formed a short-lived musical group.
 However, they never performed live and soon separated because of creative differences about the act's future direction.
 Consequently, no related material was ever released by the trio.
 The next year, La Toya began work on her first solo album.